This program is intended to provide

 Due to the OSHA Occupational Exposure

-and Bloodborne Pathogens Standards practicum for each seminar will be
+and Bloodborne Pathogens Standards practicum for each seminar will be on

 a model.